srl-labs/nokia-basic-dci-lab/README.md

 A basic Datacenter Interconnect (DCI) lab for with leaf/spine switches powered by SR Linux and DC Gateway and P routers powered by Nokia 7750 SR OS.

+In this lab, you will see two DC fabrics with VXLAN/EVPN and a WAN network that interconnects them with BGP-VPN.

+There are clients connected to some Leaf routers(see the topology below) in every site to test the connectivity and generate some in the fabric.

+## Images & License

+This lab requires containerized images of both SR Linux and SROS and a valid vSIM license for SROS.
+SR Linux container image is automatically pulled from the public repository upon deploying the lab.
+(See the topology file) SROS container image is available via a Nokia private repository, but can also be derived from an vSIM VM image via [VRNETLAB](https://containerlab.dev/manual/vrnetlab/#vrnetlab).

 ## Topology

 ![image](https://github.com/srl-labs/nokia-basic-dci-lab/assets/17744051/1f3d61a0-ae6a-42b2-b680-c282a6462d41)

 ## Deploy on containerlab